github-user14/SupportApp-Extension-TimeMachineStatus/README.md

 Requires the SupportHelper to run the script as root with the OnAppearScript functionality.

-Place the script in /usr/local/bin/ and configure Support App to run the scrip and to show the ExtensionA field.
+Place the script in /usr/local/bin/ (or run the package installer) and configure Support App to run the script and to show the ExtensionA field.

 By default the script enables the orange warning when:
 - Time Machine is disabled